pushrocks/gulp-browser/README.md

 * [Phil Kunz](https://github.com/philkunz)
 * [Steffan Donal](https://github.com/SteffanDonal)

-For further information read the linked docs at the top of this README.
+For further information read the linked docs at the top of this readme.

 > MIT licensed | **&copy;** [Lossless GmbH](https://lossless.gmbh)
 > | By using this npm module you agree to our [privacy policy](https://lossless.gmbH/privacy.html)